-The ECJ rejects the German legal practice of linking the issuance of a preliminary injunction against a patent to whether the patent has already survived a stay of proceedings in one instance.
+The CJEU rejects the German legal practice of linking the issuance of a preliminary injunction against a patent to whether the patent has already survived a stay of proceedings in one instance.
 A preliminary injunction is an effective tool of at least quickly eliminating a disruptive action.
 Speed is often a decisive factor in enforcing a claim, even in the case of the infringement of a patent by a third party.

 Facts of the case